xushuhere/Grocery-List/GroupProject/Docs/UseCaseModel.md

 **Use Case 1:** Select the user

-*Requirements:* This use case should allow the user to select cooresponding user to manager the grocery list(s) of Brad or Jeana to track items they need or want to purchase from a grocery store.
+*Requirements:* This use case should allow the user to select cooresponding user to manager the grocery list(s) of Brad or Janet to track items they need or want to purchase from a grocery store.

 *Pre-conditions:* None